 A recent change in the UAE Labour Law has introduced a new paternity leave policy for male employees across all sectors.
 The new law — hailed as a first in the region — is seen as a significant step toward greater gender equality and worker empowerment, as it allows fathers to spend some time with their newborns and support new mothers.

-If you’re a global employer with team members in the UAE, it’s crucial to be aware of paternity leave rights to ensure that new fathers receive the leave they are entitled to.
+If you’re a global employer with team members in the UAE, it’s crucial to be aware of paternity leave rights and employee benefits to ensure that new fathers receive the leave they are entitled to.
 This article will break down everything you need to know about paternity leave laws in the UAE.

 Let’s start by taking a look at the laws and policies related to paternity laws in the UAE.